 The face of psychology has undergone a series of changes during a century of growth as a science.
-Initial concerns with sensory processes, (as, for instance, in the hands of Helmholtz and Mach) and thought (as studies by Külpe, Brentano and James) gave way to investigations of feelings (e.g., Wundt) and motivations (e.g., Freud).
-The introspectionism of Titchener was succeeded by the factors of Spearman, Thurstone, and Cattell and by the behaviorism of Watson; the Gestalts of Koffka, Köhler, Wertheimer and Metzger were pitted against the learning theories of Pavlov, Hilgard, Hull, Spence, Tolman and Skinner.
+Initial concerns with sensory processes, (as, for instance, in the hands of Helmholtz and Mach) and thought (as studied by Külpe, Brentano, and James) gave way to investigations of feelings (e.g., Wundt) and motivations (e.g., Freud).
+The introspectionism of Tichener was succeeded by the factors of Spearman, Thurston, and Cattell and by the behaviorism of Watson; the Gestalts of Koffka, Köhler, Wertheimer and Metzger were pitted against the learning theories of Pavlov, Hilgard, Hull, Spence, Tolman and Skinner.
 Each of these faces has left a legacy which can be traced through its descendants and the variety of their modifications, techniques and formal statements of what constitutes psychology, and attests to the vigor of this young science.

 During the past quarter century, the ferment has continued.
 The major influences now are seen to be existential encounter on the one hand and structural analysis based on computers and mathematics on the other.
 Superficially, it appears as if the earlier apposition of Gestalt to learning theory had gone to extremes: wholism transcendent vs mechanism transistorized.
-But this would be superficial reading.
+But this would be a superficial reading.
 A number of transcendentalists are beginning to be seriously concerned with physiological and social mechanisms as explanations of the philosophical teachings of Zen, Tantra and other eastern experiential systems, while, the mechanists have gone cognitive, allowing considerable fluidity and introspective latitude to the models they construct with their computers and mathematics.

 The question I want to address, therefore, is whether the time is perhaps ripe for a more comprehensive view of psychological processes - a view that would encompass not only the variety that is psychology, but play a serious role in the scientific Zeitgeist as a whole.
 Meanwhile, because each current endeavor in psychology, as part of science, is deeply rooted in its technology, the confusion between disciplines continues to be aggravated.
-Loyalty is often to the discipline or subdiscipline, not to the content of psychology.
-Thus several groups, though pursuing the same problems, fail to communicate because of the technical jargon developed in each group, often even to the use of identical words to convey different referents.
+Loyalty is often to the discipline or subdiscipline, not to the content of

+John M. Nicholas (ed.), Images, Perception, and Knowledge, 155-185.
+All Rights Reserved.
+Copyright ©1977 by D. Reidel Publishing Company, Dordrecht-Holland. psychology.
+Thus several groups, though pursuing the same problems, fail to communicate because of the technical jargon developed in each group, even to the use of identical words to convey different referents.